sje30/eglen2015/README.md

 This does of course assume that your system already has R, latex, and various unix tools.
-That may not be the case; however, you can still use the package through the docker system, see below.
+That may not be the case; however, you can still use the package through the Docker system, see next.